 This post is written by me on behalf of Tyson Foods, Inc..
 All opinions are entirely my own.

 Although I do sneak a new side dish in or experiment with different methods in cooking the bird, holiday breakfast is where I really like to get creative and mix things up.
-I do like to do special breakfasts during the holidays, whether we are having company or not.
-It just adds to the general air of festivity when we’re not having cold cereal for breakfast on our special days.
+Special breakfasts during the holidays are fun, company or no company.
+It just adds to the general air of festivity when we’re not having cold cereal for breakfast.

 Over the years, I’ve experimented with different breakfast casseroles and sweet treats.
 Let’s face it, fresh-baked cinnamon rolls disappoint no one.
 But this year, I think I’ve knocked it out of the park with this savory sausage and sweet potato breakfast casserole.
 My favorite recipe tester agrees.

-My son Kyle is the most fun person to cook for, ever.
-He eats absolutely everything and he especially loves healthy foods.
+Kyle is the most fun person to cook for, ever.
+He eats absolutely everything with relish and he especially loves healthy foods.
 My daughter, who is grown up now, was medium picky growing up.
-My son Zack is frustratingly picky and tests my patience with his finicky-ness.
+My other son is frustratingly picky and tests my patience.
 Sigh.

 Like me, Kyle is an adventurous eater and he’s my go-to when I announce to my family that I’m creating a new recipe.
 We had a ton of fun in the kitchen together fine-tuning this savory sausage and sweet potato breakfast casserole and we think the rest of the family is going to love the result.
 Except maybe Zack.
-Oh well.
-Maybe you can’t win them all.
+You can’t please everyone.

 This savory sausage and sweet potato breakfast casserole is easy to make.
 You don’t need any special kitchen equipment.
 Best of all, you can assemble this dish ahead of time and bake it when you’re ready.
 That is what makes this dish a winner for me.
-Although I do like to serve a special breakfast during the holidays, main meal prep gets underway early and I don’t have a ton of time to spend on breakfast.
+Although I do like to serve a special breakfast during the holidays, main meal prep gets underway early and I don’t have a ton of time to spend on breakfast so fast or make-ahead are musts.

 Because I can prep this early, I can actually spend a little time relaxing over breakfast until I have to go at ninja speed to get the rest of my meal done.